Vinyl Garage Doors

 There is plenty you can do with a vinyl garage door to spruce up its look, but there are also limitations to the customizations.

 Vinyl garage doors are typically built in just a few colors, and the material makes it difficult to paint down the road.
-So you should choose a color you really like, because there isn’t much luck in changing it unless you want a new door.
+So you should choose a color you really like, because there isn’t much luck in changing it unless you want a new door or choose to reface your door with overlays

 That said, you can add windows, insulation and decorative hardware and trim to the doors to liven up the look to meet your home’s aesthetics.